sjmduncan/rocnet-example/Readme.md

 6. After training is finished, you can use `python examine_training_run.py $TGT_WORK_DIR` (repeating the usage pattern of editing `test.toml`) to see the loss graph, or
    - `python test_tile.py $TGT_WORK_DIR` to visualise individual original and encoded/recovered tiles
    - `python test_file.py $TGT_WORK_DIR --visualise` to compute some lossiness and compression ratio metrics, and also to visualise the original file and the encoded/recovered file (with the file(s) specified in `test.toml`)

+## Train with HPC/SLURM

+Set up the necessary software, pyenv, and get the dataset:

+1. Get this repository
+2. Check which versions of python and CUDA are installed, check that the pytorch `index_url` in `setup.sh` is correct for your version of CUDA
+3. Run setup.sh to get all the prerequisites
+4. Transfer a dataset to the cluster (`$DATASET_DIR`)

+To create a rocnet `$TGT_WORK_DIR`, follow the General Usage instructions and edit the resulting `train.toml`.
+Copy `slurm-template.sh` there, rename it to `slurm.sh` and fill in all placeholders denoted by {{double-curly-braces}}.
+To start a training run `cd $TGT_WORK_DIR` and then `sbatch slurm.sh` which will produce a slurm log file at `slurm-{job-num}.out` in `$TGT_WORK_DIR`.
+Use `squeue --me` to see the status of the job, how long it's been running, etc.